InfosecHouse/InfosecHouse/docs/README.md

 </h4>
 <br>

 A curated list of many tools and resources for both offensive and defensive security teams.
 Please visit [Infosec.House](https://infosec.house) for our website version of this repo.
 Found a resources that should be on here?
-Feel free to submit a pull request!
+Feel free to submit a pull request.

 ## Defensive Security
 ![asset-count](https://img.shields.io/badge/Tools%20%26%20Resources%20Available-190-3c85d4)